ClusterHQ/flocker/docs/config/zfs-configuration.rst

 To support moving data with the ZFS backend, every node must be able to log in to all other nodes using SSH as the root user.

-In order to do this, append the contents of the :file:`/root/.ssh/id_rsa.pub` file each node to the :file:`/root/.ssh/authorized_keys` file on each node.
+In order to do this, append the contents of the :file:`/root/.ssh/id_rsa.pub` file on each node to the :file:`/root/.ssh/authorized_keys` file on each node.
 This will need to be completed for all nodes, creating the :file:`authorized.keys` file if necessary.

 If you add or remove nodes from the cluster, you will need to ensure that  these files are kept in sync.